mybb/docs.mybb.com/1.8/administration/user-titles.md

 ### Edit Your Own User Title Through the User CP

 You can easily edit your user title through your profile by going to `User CP -> Edit profile`.
-At right side of it you have Custom User Title field.
+At the right side of it, you have Custom User Title field.
 Just input your new user title and click save.

 ### Edit Custom User Title Through the Mod CP

 This can be done through the Moderator Control Panel as well.
 By going to user profile and clicking at `Edit this user in Mod CP` on exactly same way.

-### Edit Custom User Title Throught Admin CP
+### Edit Custom User Title Through Admin CP

 This can also be edited for a specific user through Admin Control Panel.
 When you visit a user profile, click `Edit this user in Admin CP`, and then select the Profile tab.
 Or you can visit `Admin CP -> Users & Groups -> Users`.
 Click on the user that you wish to edit and then navigate to the `Profile` tab.